open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/features/alerts-notifications/index.md

   transportationStrategy: ${SMTP_SERVER_STRATEGY:-"SMTP_TLS"}
 ```

+{% note noteType="Tip" %}
+    When you visit application it will promt for Notification permission, you should allow it to get the notification from the OM
+    Also please check if you have provided notification permission to your browser as well
+{% /note %}

 ### Webhook
 To set up a webhook you can simply use the endpoint URL where you want your alert to be sent.
 Additionally, you can configure  the following parameter:
 - **Batch Size**: size of the batch that will be sent to the endpoint.